 On-Site Sewage Facilities

 On-site sewage facilities (OSSFs), sometimes referred to as septic systems, need proper installation and maintenance in order to safely treat and dispose of wastewater at residences and businesses that are not connected to the sanitary sewer system.
 For all installations, repairs, and alterations, a permit should be obtained.
+Please visit the City of Denton Building Safety page to apply for an OSSF permit.

 When OSSFs malfunction, a discharge of untreated wastewater can occur which poses a threat to public health and the environment.
 The City's Designated Representative conducts plan review and inspections for installations as well as investigates complaints regarding malfunctioning systems.
 Regular maintenance of an OSSF is vital to the effective operation of the system.